Delhi BJP stages protest near Kejriwal's residence over water crisis | Politics

 Addressing the gathering, Gupta alleged that schemes for water production and distribution announced in the last seven years have not yet started.

-The Delhi government is responsible for the water crisis in the city as it is in connivance with the tanker mafia, the BJP leader claimed.
+The Delhi government is responsible for the water crisis in the city as it is in connivance with the tanker mafia, the BJP leader alleged.

-“The Delhi government, which came to power with the promise to finish the tanker mafia in the city, is now minting money in connivance with them.
-Piped water supply is not being given in Delhi colonies so that the tanker mafia could flourish,'' Gupta said.
+Later in a statement, the BJP claimed that during the protest, party workers tried to cut off the water supply to the CM's residence but the heavy presence of police there thwarted their attempt. ''Gupta alleged that Kejriwal seems to have forgotten many promises on the basis of which he came to power and rather, he is now eyeing other states for the political expansion of his party…he seems to be on political tourism to other states thereby conveniently forgetting all this,'' the BJP alleged in the statement.

 The Delhi government has been blaming Haryana for the shortage of water in the city over the last few days.